What is the IVF Process?

 - Sometimes, a hysteroscopy for the woman

 Once the diagnostic testing has been performed, you will sit down with your physician to review your test results and plan your treatment protocol.
-The doctor will order a course of birth control pills to start the cycle.
+The provider will order a course of birth control pills to start the cycle.
 You may take the pills for several days or weeks to help:

 - Decrease the chances of forming cysts that could interfere with the start of the cycle